-There are a lot of articles offering CV advice in the market, but after 19 years in the recruitment business and seeing thousands of CVs, I felt it was time to share my advice on how to make your CV stand out from the crowd.
+There are a lot of articles offering CV advice in the market, but after seeing thousands of CVs, I felt it was time to share my advice on how to make your CV stand out from the crowd.

 The purpose of a CV

-You have found your dream job, you are desperate to be called for interview but ultimately what is the purpose of your CV?
+You have found your dream job, and you are desperate to be called for an interview but ultimately what is the purpose of your CV?

 Simply put, it is made up of what I like to call the ‘Five I’s’:

-- Interview – make your CV secure that interview that you want
+Interview – make your CV secure the interview that you want

 Format – this really can make a difference